Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Problem Complexity

 \item For establishing the continuity of $\Gamma : \mcM\mapsto \R$ and $\bw : \mcM\mapsto\Delta^K$, we will leverage the following two lemmas, which provide the sufficient conditions for continuity. \begin{lemma}[Berge's maximum theorem~\cite{sundaram1996first}] Suppose $g$ is a continuous function on $\mcS\times\Theta$ and $\mcD: \Theta\mapsto\mcS$ is a compact-valued continuous correspondence on $\Theta$.
 Let

-Then, $g^\star$ is a continuous function on $\Theta$, and $\mcD^\star$ is a compact-valued upper hemicontinuous correspondence on $\Theta$. \end{lemma} \begin{lemma}[\cite{Lin91divergencemeasures}] Let us denote the generalized Jensen-Shannon (JS) divergence between two measures $\P_1$ and $\P_2$ with weight $\alpha\in(0,1)$ by
+Then, $g^\star$ is a continuous function on $\Theta$, and $\mcD^\star$ is a compact-valued upper semicontinuous correspondence on $\Theta$. \end{lemma} \begin{lemma}[\cite{Lin91divergencemeasures}] Let us denote the generalized Jensen-Shannon (JS) divergence between two measures $\P_1$ and $\P_2$ with weight $\alpha\in(0,1)$ by

 where we have defined

 Then, ${\sf JS}_\alpha$ is upper-bounded as